Tauopathy: Corticobasal degeneration

-Corticobasal degeneration (CBD) is an increasingly acknowledged neurodegenerative disorder characterized by both motor and cognitive dysfunction.
-In affected regions, histological examination reveals pronounced neuronal loss accompanied by spongiosis and gliosis, cortical ballooned cells, and notable intracytoplasmic filamentous tau pathology in both glial and neuronal cells.
+Corticobasal degeneration (CBD) is characterized by both motor and cognitive dysfunction and degeneration of the cortex and basal ganglia.
 Biochemically, the distinctive tau profile in CBD cases manifests as a prominent tau doublet at 64 and 68 kDa, which is variably identified.
 These bands predominantly consist of hyperphosphorylated 4R tau isoforms, leading to the classification of CBD as a 4R tauopathy.

-Tau therapeutics

-Currently, there are no specific treatments for tauopathies.
-Up till now, attempts have been made to target neurotransmitter disturbances to relieve disease symptoms.
-For AD, a specific treatment is difficult because both tau phosphorylation state changes and amyloid-beta (Aβ) changes in the brain are thought to begin 20 years or more before symptoms become apparent.
+CBD can be distinguished from PSP (another 4R tauopathy) by distinctive symptoms and neuropathology.
+In affected regions, histological examination reveals pronounced neuronal loss accompanied by spongiosis and gliosis, cortical ballooned cells, and intracytoplasmic filamentous tau pathology in both glial and neuronal cells.

+Argyrophilic grain disease